UWPCE-PythonCert/IntroPython2016a/slides_sources/source/session02.rst

     A "version control system"

-    A history of everything everyone does to 'your' code
+    A history of everything everyone does to your code

-    A graph of "states" in which the code has existed
+    A graph of states in which the code has existed

     That last one is a bit tricky, and is not necessary to understand right out of the gate.
 When you are ready, you can look at this supplement to gain a better understanding: